 provided that they are be dated and numbered.

-A business must keep at least one copy or stub of external documents prepared by it.
+A business must keep at least one copy or stub of outgoing documents prepared by it.
 The abstract of the event and the amount thereof stated in the copy or stub must not be different from those in the original.

-The original or stub of the external documents referred to in the preceding Paragraph must be coded in sequence, and the copies or stubs need to be bound into volumes; In the event that there is any clerical error in the original or that the original is recovered for cancellation, such originals can be pasted to the copy or stub with the same number.
+The original or stub of the outgoing documents referred to in the preceding Paragraph must be coded in sequence, and the copies or stubs need to be bound into volumes; In the event that there is any clerical error in the original or that the original is recovered for cancellation, such originals can be pasted to the copy or stub with the same number.
 If the original is not available or cannot be recovered, reasons thereof must be indicated on the copy or stub.

 （Preservation of Report and Slips）

 All the accounting documents, except those which should be permanently kept or which are related to unsettled accounting events, must be kept for at least five years after the completion of annual closing procedures.

 All the accounting books and financial statements must be kept for at least ten years after the completion of annual closing procedures;

 provided that there aren`t any unsettled accounting events listed within.